AutumnUK/2d_breakout_game/readme.md

 I will definitely look into using the html canvas for making games though!
 Keep an eye on this space as I work on more projects.

+If you want to play it, you can check it out [here](https://autumnuk.github.io/2d_breakout_game/).
+(Arrow keys to move the paddle.